hunterdyar/Immersive-Media-Pocket-Reference/_Drafts/OnTheDisplayOfHands.md

 To abstract from the previous point, one does not need to represent hands in space when they can just represent the controller.
 Either through a realistic model of the controller the player is using, or through a version of the controller that looks similar enough one could point out buttons on it, but otherwise fits into the world of the experience.

 This is a good solution, requires almost no teaching to the player, doesn’t break immersion or presence, and is generally far easier to implement then hands.
 Consider it seriously.

+## Hand Representation Accuracy
+Humans are pretty good at looking at *something* and how that *something* moves, and recognizing that it is a hand.
+We don't really need our hands to look like hands, or for a persons hand to look like their *own* hand. (insert link to oculus video)

 ## Degree of realism
 First and foremost, the representation of hands should fit into the world.
 If you have a realistic looking world, your hands should be realistic.
 If you have a cartoony worlds, the hands should match.